This post is also available in: PortuguĂŞs

 Time in Grotte di Castellana: half-day activity

-It’s a complex of incredible caves and grottos with formations dating back more than 90 million years.
+The Grotte di Castellana is a complex of incredible caves and grottos with formations dating back more than 90 million years.
 There are two types of guided tours:

-- Complete: It has 3km of distance, takes 2 hours and passes through the famous Grotta Bianca (White Grotto).
+- Complete: It has a 3km of distance, takes 2 hours and passes through the famous Grotta Bianca (White Grotto).
 It costs €18.

 - Short: The short tour takes about 50 minutes and walks around 1km.
 It costs €15.